RedstoneBoy/frenchvanilla/README.md

     - Use /sethome to set your home
     - Use /home to teleport to your home
     - Operators can teleport to other players' homes
-- Player Settings
+- Player config
-    - Per-Player settings
+    - Per-Player config
-    - Use /my_settings to see your settings
+    - Use /my_config to see your settings
-    - Modify each setting with /my_setting <setting> <new_value>
+    - Modify each setting with /my_config <setting> <new_value>
 - Rest at campfires
     - With an empty hand, right-click a campfire placed next to a bed to skip to night
 - Timber